Banloc: Banloc

 Banloc is attested for the first time on 13 May 1400 in a document given by the copyist from Cenad, under the name Byallak.
 It was inhabited by a mixed population, generally of Eastern Christian faith.
 They were mostly Romanians, Serbs and Hungarians.
 It is also noted that in 1660 the monks of the Serbian monastery of the Patriarchate of Peć visited Banlog to collect donations for their lavra.
 During the Turkish occupation of Banat, the pasha from Timișoara had his summer residence in Banloc.

 In 1716 Banat was conquered by the Austrians.
 At the 1717 census, Banloc was registered as Panloch, belonging to the district of Ciacova, with 85 inhabited households.
 On Count Mercy's map of 1723–1725, the village appears as Banlok.
 By 1764, Banlog was, according to some records, an Orthodox parish in the Archpriestship of Ghilad.
 When the Austrian imperial auditor described Banat in 1774, he noticed that Banlock was in the districts of Jaručki and Ciacova and that the population was predominantly of Vlach (Romanian) origin.
 In 1777 Banloc had 229 houses and was one of the largest villages in Banat.

-Although the Banloc estate was considered to belong to the state, through the court chancellery or the treasury, an exchange of land occurs over time and the place is attributed to the Croatian-born János Drašković.
+Although the Banloc estate was considered to belong to the state, through the court chancellery or the treasury, an exchange of land occurs over time and the place is attributed to the Croatian-born Count János Drašković of Trakošćan (1746-1787).
 This exchange of estates is related to the administrative-military reform that would bring the Military Frontier (Militärgrenze) or the so-called cordon sanitaire established by the imperial authorities on the borders of the Habsburg monarchy with the Ottoman Empire and the tributary principalities of Moldavia and Wallachia.
 The Serbian and Romanian regiments (Illyrian regiments), were formed from the villages of Banat, within the territory.
-In 1783 the estate was sold by János and György Drašković to Count Lázár Karátsonyi of Beodra (present-day Novo Miloševo, Serbia).
+In 1783 the estate was sold by János and his son Count György Drašković of Trakošćan (1773-1849) to Lázár Karátsonyi of Beodra (b.
+1759) (present-day Novo Miloševo, Serbia).
 About ten years later he began to invest heavily in new and modern buildings for that era.
 Banloc Castle was built on much older foundations that were most likely the ruins of former buildings from the Turkish era.